REDDEDD/REDDEDD/README.md

 - 👋 Hi, I’m @REDDEDD, I am 2x years old living in Spain.
-- 💻 I have worked as QA Tester for 2 years.
 - 👀 I’m interested in data management and analysis.
-- 🌱 I’m currently studying a Data Science's Bootcamp in The Bridge | Digital Talent Accelerator.
-- 💞️ As soon as i finish my studies i will start looking for a job related to this area.
 - 📫 You can reach me in linkedin: https://www.linkedin.com/in/pablo-d%C3%ADaz-gonz%C3%A1lez-574b42173/ or send me a mail: pablo.diaz.92@outlook.com
-- ⭐ If you like what you have read, i invite you to check my projects.

 <!---
 REDDEDD/REDDEDD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.